 Will JUMPSTART be partnering with Concordance?

 We do not know yet.
 This week was the first time we had heard of the organization.
-They are based out of Missouri, and SC will be their first satellite operation.
+They are based out of Missouri, and South Carolina will be their first satellite operation.

-We do seek to collaborate and share and learn from best practices with other organizations making a difference in the community and do not see them as competitors.
+We do seek to collaborate and learn from other organizations making a difference in the community and do not see them as competitors.

 We currently have over a dozen partners in the upstate to ensure those in our program have access to medical care, dental care, clinical counseling, workforce development opportunities, higher education, financial literacy, mentoring, and more.